-- (b) Something or someone is obstructing the player. - c) There is a 'touching ball' decision.
-8b UNSPORTSMANLIKE CONDUCT The 'Spirit of the Game' is - be breached and a frame or match is awarded to an opponent.
-Unsportsmanlike conduct may be regarded as .... - (a) Foul language.(b) Throwing a cue around or unscrewing it as if to concede. (c) Arguing with an opponent, spectator or referee. - (d) Continuously disagreeing with a referee's ruling (e) Interfering while an opponent is playing a shot. (f) Not moving away from the table or out of an oppo after a visit.
-8c COACHING Play without advice from others.
+- (b) Something or someone is obstructing the player (c) There is a 'touching ball' decision - 8b UNSPORTSMANLIKE CONDUCT The 'Spirit of the Game' is be breached and a frame or match is awarded to an opponent.
+Unsportsmanlike conduct may be regarded as ... - (a) Foul language.(b) Throwing a cue around or unscrewing it as if to concede. - (c) Arguing with an opponent, spectator or referee.

+after a visit.

-n the opinion of the referee, the result has been compromised in some way, it may be decided to award the frame to the opponent.
-8d LEAVING THE PLAYING AREA referee, players should take bathroom breaks between frames.
-8e A referee may on request advise on the rules of the game The referee will explain the rule to the best of his ability.
-The referee must not provide any subjective opinion that would affect play, such as whether a legal shot can be played.
+(d) Continuously disagreeing with a referee's ruling (e) Interfering while an opponent is playing a shot. (f) Not moving away from the table or out of an oppo the opinion of the referee, the result has been compromised in 8d LEAVING THE PLAYING AREA referee, players should take bathroom breaks between frames.
+8e A referee may on request advise on the rules of the game.
+The referee will explain the rule to the best of his ability.
+Th referee must not provide any subjective opinion that would affect play, such as whether a legal shot can be played.